List of books in The Railway Series: Railway Series-related books

 There have been several Railway Series-related books published which were written by the Awdrys, but which are not actually part of the Railway Series proper.
-Nonetheless, they complement the original books and are considered canon.
+Nevertheless, they complement the original books and are considered canon.

 The Annuals

 From 1979 to 1980 the Thomas the Tank Engine and Friends annuals were written by Rev. W. Awdry, and from 1985 to 1996 by Christopher Awdry.
 They included several stories and articles about the characters.
 In some cases, these stories expanded upon earlier Railway Series books and in others they were entirely new.
 One, 'The Strawberry Special' in the 1985 Annual, was later rewritten and used in Thomas Comes Home as 'Toby's Megatrain'.

 A number of new characters were introduced in the annuals.
 Perhaps the most notable was Algy the Bus, a friend of Bertie's.
 Also, Henry's Driver's name is revealed to be Ted in one of the later annuals.